 - Scrape the sides and bottom of the bowl.

-- Then, pour batter into the loaf pan, spread evenly, and bake for about 1 hour to 1 1/2 hours.
+- Pour batter into the loaf pan, spread evenly, and bake for about 1 hour to 1 1/2 hours.
 THE TIME WILL VARY PER OVEN.
 You have to check the loaf and make sure it's finished.
 The top will be a golden brown and the center comes out (almost) clean with a toothpick.
 Please check the center with a toothpick to ensure the loaf is finished.
 If it's not, it will fall in the middle when you take it out.

 Coconut Glaze